walmaawali/px4_vision_control/README.md

 # Pixhawk4 Vision Control

-This repository explains how to integrate a Pixhawk4-controlled vehicle with Motive(TM) OptiTrack system.
+This repository explains how to integrate a Pixhawk4-controlled vehicle with OptiTrack Motive system.

 ## Requirements